Stuycs-K/final-project-9-naamidt-chowdhuryf/WORKLOG.md

 CW - Worked on the foundation of adding moveslots, natures, and independent stats\
 HW - Finished that up along with organization of data, couldn't do too much today since my ankle is sprained

+### 5/25/23

+CW - Worked on debugging, adjustments, and a little bit of Trainer

 ## Fishan Chowdhury (Bell)

 ### 5/23/23